Bachelor of Arts in Early Childhood Education

 An individual interested in undergraduate early childhood preparation may obtain a Bachelor of Arts in Early Childhood Education to work with children from the ages of birth to age 8.
 Individuals with baccalaureate degrees should refer to the Early Childhood Post Baccalaureate Certificate Program for more information.

-Admission to the College of Education, Department of Teaching and Learning: Early Childhood Major
+Admission to the College of Arts and Sciences School of Education, Department of Teaching and Learning: Early Childhood Education Major

-Admission to the Department of Teaching and Learning is a prerequisite for all upper-division coursework in early childhood.
-In order to be admitted to the Department of Teaching and Learning, applicants must:
+Admission to the Department of Teaching and Learning: Early Childhood Education major is required for most upper-division coursework in Early Childhood Education.
+In order to be admitted to the Department of Teaching and Learning: Early Childhood Education major, applicants must:

 - Complete Tier 1: Basic College-Level Skills General Education Requirements (transfer credits may be used).

-- Complete a minimum of 9 lower division credits from the early childhood major requirements with a grade of C or higher.
+- Complete a minimum of 9 lower-division credits from the Early Childhood Education major requirements with a minimum grade of C.

-- Successfully complete the Praxis I: Core Academic Skills for Educators (CASE).
-Contact the Department of Teaching and Learning for current passing scores.
+- Successfully complete the Praxis I: Core Pre-Professional Skills Test.
+Contact the School of Education Student Services office for current passing scores.

 - Submit a successful background check with the Alaska Background Check System (ABCS).
-Please visit College of Education Field Experiences website for detailed information.
+Please visit School of Education Field Experience website for detailed information.

-1. Meet all the requirements for and be admitted to the Department of Teaching and Learning as an early childhood major.
+1. Meet all the requirements for and be admitted to the Department of Teaching and Learning: Early Childhood Education major.

-Internship(s) must be completed successfully and all early childhood major requirements, the Alaska studies requirement, MATH A211 and foundation requirements in child development and social relationships and inclusive environments must be completed with a grade of C or higher in order to obtain an institutional recommendation for teacher certification.
+- Internship(s) must be completed successfully and all early childhood major requirements, the Alaska studies requirement, MATH A211, MATH A212, and foundation requirements in child development and social relationships and inclusive environments must be completed with a minimum grade of C in order to obtain an institutional recommendation for teacher certification.

 - Satisfy the General University Requirements for Baccalaureate Degrees.